A Preterist Commentary on Revelation 14: Summary and Highlights

 It is often supposed in Christian circles that the resurrection is a one-time event.
-This is idea is not Biblical.
-Recall that Revelation 20:4-6 explicitly mentions at least two major resurrections.
+However, Revelation 20:4-6 explicitly mentions at least two major resurrections.
 The fact that there is more than one resurrection also appears to be implied in v.
 13: “’Blessed are the dead who die in the Lord from now on.’
 ‘Yes,’ says the Spirit, ‘they will rest from their labor, for their deeds will follow them.’”
 Each saint who dies after the first century resurrection appears to receive their heavenly resurrection body immediately after death without having to await their redemption in Sheol first.
 See the preterist commentary on Revelation 7:15-17.
 Evidence of the fact that the events described in Revelation have already taken place is found in the testimony of thousands of people who have had near-death experiences.
 Many people who have suffered clinical death and have been successfully resuscitated describe a beautiful and glorious afterlife similar to the new Jerusalem of Revelation 21 and Revelation 22.
 These experiences would be surprising if the resurrection of the first fruits had not yet occurred.

 14I looked and there before me was a white cloud, and seated on the cloud was one like a son of man with a crown of gold on his head and a sharp sickle in his hand.
 15Then another angel came out of the temple and called in a loud voice to him who was sitting on the cloud, “Take your sickle and reap, because the time to reap has come, for the harvest of the earth is ripe.”
 16So he who was seated on the cloud swung his sickle over the earth, and the earth was harvested.
 17Another angel came out of the temple in heaven, and he too had a sharp sickle.
 18Still another angel, who had charge of the fire, came from the altar and called in a loud voice to him who had the sharp sickle, “Take your sharp sickle and gather the clusters of grapes from the earth’s vine, because its grapes are ripe.”